FULL LIFE OFFERS IN-PERSON AND VIRTUAL SAFE SPACES TO FIGURE SOME THINGS OUT

 ---MORE---

-Charlie Lawson, Client Services Representative & Recovery Coach
+Charlie Lawson, Client Services Specialist & Recovery Coach

 At Full Life Counseling, I serve as both the Client Services Representative and as a Recovery Coach.
 In my first role, I work to match individuals with counselors on our team who will be a good fit for their needs.
 I also help guide them to resources in the Winston-Salem, NC and the surrounding areas.
 I handle all scheduling in office and am the person to call if you have any questions about our services, need directions, etc. In my second role, I work with people in shaping and growing their life in recovery.